 - Ouvrez le Outils page.

-- Dans le Domaines section, faire un clic Zone Editor.
+- Dans le Domaines section, cliquez Editeur de zones.

-- Locate the target domain and click Manage.
+- Locate the target domain and click Gérer.

 Adding a DNS record